 What Is A Landlord’s Obligation?

-In addition to providing a healthy, safe place for renters to live, Wyoming law states that property owners have to provide tenants with a rental agreement that includes clarification about how much of the security deposit is nonrefundable before it’s paid.
+In addition to providing a healthy, safe place for renters to live, Wyoming law states that property owners have to provide tenants with a rental agreement that includes clarification about how much of the security deposit is nonrefundable before it is paid.
 What is refundable must be returned to the tenants within 30 days of the termination of the lease, or 15 days from the notice of forwarding address, whichever is longer.

-With regard to rent, Wyoming doesn’t impose any restrictions on landlords who want to raise the rent.
+With regard to rent, Wyoming does not impose any restrictions on landlords who want to raise the rent.
 But most experts advise 30 days’ notice on any rent increases.
 However, federal law prohibits landlords from imposing retaliatory rent increases, based on race or religion, for example, or for filing a complaint against them.

 Finally, property owners can initiate eviction proceedings with three days’ notice if:

 - The rent is three or more days late.

 - The renter violates the lease agreement.

 - The renter refuses to leave after the end of the lease.

 - The tenant violates the implied covenant of “quiet enjoyment.”